Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ### Localizing dynamic data

 When your lookup data is sourced from the database and can be changed dynamically, then providing localization text in the static resource files may not be a viable option.
-In this case, you may need to store translations in the same database - either in separate columns for each supported language or in a child table, if a list of supported languages is not predefined.
+In this case, you may need to store translations in the same database - either in separate columns for each supported language or in a child table if a list of supported languages is not predefined.

-To provide the header's localization text for each supported language/culture, you need to specify it in additional attributes with special names `lang-<Culture Name>`, e.g. `lang-es`.
+To provide the header's localization text for each supported language/culture, you need to specify it in additional attributes with special names `lang-<Culture Name>`, e.g., `lang-es`.
 You can use the two-letter ISO language code for the general translations, but you can also provide overrides for country-specific languages, such as `lang-es-ES`.

 :::caution
 Localization texts from the **additional attributes take precedence** over any texts found in the static application resources.
 :::

-The following example illustrates how to set the localization attributes for different languages and cultures, and their effect on the displayed strings.
+The following example illustrates how to set the localization attributes for different languages and cultures and their effect on the displayed strings.

 ```cs
 Header hdr = new Header("status", "N", "New");